 What is the application process?

-- The application available each spring at wisc.academicworks.com
+- The application is available each spring at wisc.academicworks.com.

 - One (1) letter of recommendation from your Honors Senior Thesis advisor to support your application (submitted through wisc.academicworks.com)